How To Get Your Record Expunged In PA (Petition And Process)

 Does Your Criminal History Clear After 7 Years?

 No. Pennsylvania provides “automatic sealing” as part of the Clean Slate Law.
 However, it doesn’t require you to do anything when it comes to particular criminal records.
-In general, after a certain period, the state’s law will automatically clear the following:
+In general, after a certain period, the state’s law will allegedly automatically clear the following:

 ● Summary offenses after five years